Käsmu Maritime Museum

 Käsmu Maritime Museum is a private museum that comprises the collections of Aarne Vaik.
 More than 200 special outings and about 40,000 people visit the museum in a given year.

-Entry is 3 €, all donations are kindly welcomed.
+Entry is 5 €, all donations are kindly welcomed.
+VAT will be added to the invoice.
 The museum is located at the address Merekooli 1 in the picturesque captain's village of Käsmu in Lääne-Viru County, and is always open to visitors.
-It is recommended that groups book in advance with Aarne Vaik by telephone at +372 324 8136, mobile at +372 529 7135, or e-mail at email@example.com.
+It is recommended that groups book in advance with Aarne Vaik mobile at +372 529 7135, or e-mail at email@example.com.